aflashyrhetoric/aflashyrhetoric.github.io/content/projects/nightmessenger.md

 It went smoother than I expected.
 Google provided an easy way for an extension to add stylesheets and cloud-setting-sync abilities.
 The concept of a `manifest.json` was similar to a `package.json` file, and the UI for the "Developer Dashboard" was really intuitive - if a little basic. :wink:

 You can [download Night Messenger here](https://chrome.google.com/webstore/detail/night-messenger/hjhnmilbfdehpgfcojlmmooknnkhgdmh?hl=en).
-It currently has 17,000+ users.
+At the time of this post, it currently has 21,000+ users.
 Version v1.2.9 introduced properly-limited extension permissions and can be considered **stable**, although changes on Facebook's end still could break the extension unexpectedly.

 Let me know if you have feedback or feature requests.
 Cheers :beer:!